ElkonLab/scAPA/scAPA_vignette.md

     ## ENSMUSG00000000282.12_1 1.141420e-22 9.496611e-20
     ## ENSMUSG00000000346.9_1  4.410919e-38 4.406508e-35

 The clus argument specifies the clusters to be tested.
-Default is "all" for all cluster. specify, for example, clus = c("ES", "RS") to test ES vs RS cluster.
+Default is "all" for all cluster. specify, for example, clus = c("ES", "RS") to test ES vs RS.

 -   For 3' UTR with more than two peaks that show significant usage change, for each peak i, chi-square test for goodness of fit is performed.
 The threshold for significant change is set by the argument sig.level (FDR value)